 The original Asahi Pentax still had a couple quirks, such as a front-mounted dial for slower shutter speeds.
 Asahi kept refining its Pentax cameras over the next few years to work out these quirks, issuing the Pentax S, Pentax K, and finally the Pentax S2 (H2 in the United States).

 The S3/H3 differs from the S2/H2 primarily in its 1/1000 sec. top shutter speed; the S2/H2 went only to 1/500 sec.
-All mechanical and all metal, the S3/H3 offered a Fresnel focusing screen with a microprism spot in the center.
+The S3/H3 offers a Fresnel focusing screen with a microprism spot in the center.
 Anything out of focus in the microprism shimmers; you twist the focusing ring until the shimmering stops, and then you’ve got good focus.
 The S3/H3 has a couple minor usage quirks: to open the camera back, don’t pull up on the rewind knob; instead, pull down the tab on the unhinged side.
 And turn the film counter dial clockwise to zero after loading the film — the S3/H3 counts up from there.

-The S3/H3 offers no onboard light meter, although an uncoupled clip-on meter could be had.
-While I’m an enormous fan of onboard metering, shooting my H3 was refreshingly elemental.
-My H3 came with no lens, so I screwed on the 55mm f/2 from my Pentax Spotmatic.
+While I’m an enormous fan of onboard metering, shooting my bare-bones H3 was refreshing.
+My H3 came with no lens, so I screwed on a 55mm f/2 Super-Takumar lens I already owned.
 Pretty much any M42 screw-mount lens would do, actually.
 I loaded some Kodak Gold 200 and got to shooting.
 Typically, my first shots were around the house, just to get a basic feel for the camera.
 We’d gotten a little snow.